andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 ---
 {% include JB/setup %}

-As mentioned at the close of the previous chunk, this next part (Section 43) is one of Gelfand's now-familiar "lots of problems to embed and highlight subtleties and techniques" sections.
+As mentioned at the close of [the previous chunk](), this next part (Section 43) is one of Gelfand's now-familiar "moar problems to embed and highlight subtleties and techniques from before" sections.

 I used to think them a bit boring.
-I now realise that its in these that perhaps most of the gold is hidden.
-We're going to go slowly.
+I now realise that its in these that most of the gold is hidden.
+I'm going to go slowly.
 Perhaps too slowly for some, but just to make sure we squeezed out all the goodness and siphoned it up into our brainboxes, ready for later deployment.

 ##Problem 204
 This is a nice problem to start with.
 Lets begin to tackle it as we always do by taking our inputs and laying them out nicely ready for deployment in solutioning.